antimatter-studios/docker-dev-tools/README.md

 Then if the PHP XDebug extension connects back to `10.254.254.254` it'll reach the development machine itself, and the application sitting on the desktop listening can receive that callback.
 So this bypasses the problem that "localhost" is relative.

 ### Setting an IP Address
-By default an ip address is alreay configured, which is 99.99% sure not used by any device anywhere on the internet (it's very unlikely).
+By default an ip address is already configured, which is 99.99% sure not used by any device anywhere on the internet (it's very unlikely).
 However if you want to change this, use the following command:

 ```
 ddt ip set 10.254.254.254